christine-gk416/lincoln-highway-road-trip/README.md

 I used `scroll-behavior: smooth;` CSS to make all these page jumps less harsh.

 ![Location Gif](assets/images/location-userstory.gif)

+#### User Story 3- History of the Lincoln Highway

+This features is more a text content section that required me to reasearch the highway and to write my own content summary that's engaging for the site visitor.
+I've also included some general information about the state of Pennsylvania.

+To save space on the page, I also used a Read More/Less Button, using the same tool from User Story 2.

 #### User Story 4- Newsletter